-CoStar Group (the "Company") provides information, analytics, online marketplaces and auction services to the commercial real estate and related business community through its comprehensive, proprietary database of commercial real estate information and related tools.
-The Company provides online marketplaces for commercial real estate, apartment rentals, residential real estate, land for sale and businesses for sale, and its services are typically distributed to its clients under subscription-based agreements that typically renew automatically, a majority of which have a term of at least one year.
-The Company operates within two operating segments, North America, which includes the U.S. and Canada, and International, which primarily includes Europe, Asia-Pacific and Latin America.
+CoStar Group (the "Company") provides information and analytics to the commercial real estate and related business community through its comprehensive, proprietary database of commercial real estate information and related tools.
+The Company also provides online marketplaces for commercial real estate, apartment rentals, residential real estate, land for sale, and businesses for sale.
+The Company's services are typically distributed to its customers under subscription-based agreements that typically renew automatically, a majority of which have a term of at least one year.
+The Company operates within two operating segments, North America, which includes the U.S. and Canada, and International, which primarily includes Europe, Asia-Pacific, and Latin America.

 The Company acquired OnTheMarket in December 2023.
-Through the previous Homes.com Acquisition, and the OnTheMarket Acquisition, the Company also offers online platforms that manage workflow and marketing for residential real estate agents and brokers and provide portals for homebuyers to view residential property listings.
+Through the previous Homes.com Acquisition and the OnTheMarket Acquisition, the Company also offers online platforms that manage workflow and marketing for residential real estate agents and brokers and provide portals for homebuyers to view residential property listings.
 See Note 5 for further discussion of the OnTheMarket Acquisition.